catnapper/BackwardsFile/README.md

 If a separator Regexp is not specified, a default one that recognizes both Unix and Windows line endings is used.

+### Exception Handling

+BackwardsFile tags exceptions with the BackwardsFile::Error module, allowing errors from within BackwardsFile to be caught explicitly like this:

+	begin
+	  bf = BackwardsFile.open 'non-existant-file.txt'
+	rescue BackwardsFile::Error
+	  # handle error
+	end

+The original exception is preserved, so the following code that captures the error from the failed File#open operation inside of BackwardsFile will also
+work:

+	begin
+	  bf = BackwardsFile.open 'non-existant-file.txt'
+	rescue Errno::ENOENT
+	  # handle error
+	end